nosalan/algorithms-dp/MaxGuestList/readme.md

 Maximum guests lists are: `{0,2}` and `{1,2}`

-The represented solution uses dynamic programming to make smaller subproblems - by recursively removing one guest.
+The represented solutions use dynamic programming to make smaller subproblems.
+In the Top-Down approach by recursively removing one guest.
 If there are no guest collisions in any of subproblems then the current guest list is maximal.
+In the Bottom-Up approach the algorith starts with empty table, then adds first guest, then follows the recursion tree by either including or not the next guest.
 The problem can be reduced to finding max cliques in a graph.
-The algorithm gives precise results but gets slow for more than 22 guests
+The algorithm gives precise results but gets slow for larger number of guests.